Corona (soft drink)

 Corona was a brand of carbonated soft drink produced by Thomas & Evans Ltd in South Wales, and distributed across the United Kingdom.
 The firm was created by grocers William Thomas and William Evans when they saw a market for soft drinks caused by the growing influence of the temperance movement.
 The company's first factory was based in Porth, Rhondda, eventually expanding to 87 depots and factories throughout Britain.
-Corona was sold to the Beecham Group in 1958 and subsequently to Britvic, but stopped trading as a brand in the late 1990s.
+Corona was sold to the Beecham Group in 1958 and subsequently to Britannia Soft Drinks, parent company of Britvic in 1987, but stopped trading as a brand in the late 1990s.